snt-arg/Tello-object-detection/README.md

       However, we recommend that you install all the packages in the requirement file to avoid errors.\
         Please note that to run a code that uses YOLOv8, you should possess a Python version >=3.8, and PyTorch >= 1.8.\
         [For more information on how to install YOLOv8](https://github.com/ultralytics/ultralytics?tab=readme-ov-file#documentation).

-    * ROS 2:\
-      For this project, we used ROS 2 Humble Hawksbill.
-The platforms supported are Ubuntu 22.04, RHEL-8, Windows 10, and macOS(building from source).
-      To install on Ubuntu 22.04 from binary packages(recommended), follow [this tutorial](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-      For the other platforms, more information is found [here](https://docs.ros.org/en/humble/Installation.html).

     * DJITelloPy:\
+       It should be installed if you installed packages in [requirements.txt](https://github.com/snt-arg/Tello-object-detection/blob/main/requirements.txt).
 The [tello](https://github.com/snt-arg/Tello-object-detection/tree/main/ros_workspace/tello) package requires [DJITelloPy](https://github.com/damiafuentes/DJITelloPy) to establish the connection to the drone.
       It can be installed with
       ```sh
       pip install djitellopy
       ```
       Again, it is advised to install all requirements from the requirement file.

 ## 🧑‍💻️🏃 Run code